Some posts contain compensated links. Please read this disclaimer for more info.

-The town of Duga Resa is located in the Karlovac County, along with the River Mrežnica, about 65 km from the city of Zagreb.
-Duga Resa is known as a very active town with a lot of natural beauty.
+The town of Duga Resa is located in Karlovac County, along with the River Mrežnica, about 65 km from the city of Zagreb.
+Duga Resa is known as a very vibrant town with a lot of natural beauty.

 What to Do in Duga Resa

-- Duga Resa has a rich offering for an active holiday, including cycling, rafting and kayaking along the rushing rapids of Mrežnica River.
+- Duga Resa has a rich offering for an active holiday, including cycling, rafting, and kayaking along the rushing rapids of the Mrežnica River.
 Tennis is especially a favorite sport here, with its many professional tennis courts (at Mrežniči Brig) that attract many tourists.

 - If you are not an adrenaline addict, you can take a leisurely and scenic boat ride along the river.

-- Visit its many churches, historical and cultural sites in the area, including the Dr. Franjo Tuđman Park (a cotton industry factory from the 19th century), the oldest mill in the wider region and the wooden house Gallery.
+- Visit its many churches, historical and cultural sites in the area, including the Dr. Franjo Tuđman Park (a cotton industry factory from the 19th century), the oldest mill on the broader region, and the wooden house Gallery.